Dsackler/lemonScript/README.md

 The stage has been set. lemonScript was to be a self-explanatory, statically-typed, esoteric language with the sole purpose of saving people who had a sour taste in their mouth from using popular languages.

 **Brought to you by:** [Julian Arregoces](https://github.com/Jarregoc),[Raul Rodriguez](https://github.com/RaulRdz15), [Brent Shafer](https://github.com/bshafer93), [Justin Yee](https://github.com/jyee5), [David Sackler](https://github.com/Dsackler), [Khalid Alghunaim](https://github.com/kfg2000)
-_I will link everyones name to their github account later_

 ## Features